 I promote healthy living and hope to bring new life to critically endangered animals in the world.
 Not to mention having an admiration for people.
 Telling people’s stories from their perspective and not my own.
 Telling stories that can change people’s hearts and minds through photography and documentary.
 I wish to do all of this while travelling the world and experiencing it first-hand.

-BIOS OF THE PRODUCERS
+BIOS OF THE CAST MEMBERS

 (In order of appearance)